Pulling off Tokyo 2020 will be a logistical nightmare ... and the clock is ticking - KESQ

 Publicly, Japanese and international organizers are committed to holding the Games at their delayed start.
 The government’s Olympic Minister, Seiko Hashimoto, said Tokyo 2020 will be held in 2021 at “any cost.”
 Prime Minister Yoshihide Suga has also vowed the Games will go ahead.

 The prospect of holding the Olympics, however, has looked particularly bleak in recent weeks, due to the spike in cases.
-Japan has had 376,000 cases, and 5,387 people have died.
+Japan has recorded 376,000 cases of Covid-19, and 5,387 deaths from the virus.

 Furthermore, there is growing public opposition to Japan hosting the Olympics altogether.
 A poll by national broadcaster NHK foud that 77% of people in Japan think the games should be canceled or further postponed.